SuvethaG/india-ev-analysis-powerbi/README.md

 ## Key Findings

-- India's EV market grew at a 78.4% CAGR from 2014 to 2023
+- India's EV market grew at a 107.17% CAGR from 2014 to 2023
 - 2022 recorded a 209% surge — the largest single year jump
-- 8 states have over 500 EVs per charging station
+- 3 states have over 500 EVs per charging station
 - Uttar Pradesh leads volume, Delhi leads penetration at 7.72%
-- Only 5 states score above 60 on the composite readiness index
+- 15 states score above 60 on the composite readiness index

 ## Tools Used